 Students are expected to attend class regularly and to arrive on time.
-Unexcused absences from more than four classes will negatively affect your participation grade.
-For each unexcused absence beyond the fourth, a student will lose 5% of their grade from the course (e.g., a 100% will become a 95%).
+Ten percent of the final grade is assessed on the basis of attendance.
+Students are given three absences without excuse; additional unexcused absences each result in a 2-point reduction.
 Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies specified at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx